 Whitney Wall, Ph.D., Assistant Professor. (wwall1@ uncfsu.edu) Dr. Wall is a counseling psychologist with a background in public health.
 She conducts health psychology research focused on the elimination of health disparities.
 Specific research interests include patient-centered culturally sensitive healthcare delivery, culturally sensitive health promotion, community participatory research, and exploring the associations among social system injustices and health.

 David Wallace, Ph.D., Associate Professor, (email@example.com) Dr. Wallace is a social psychologist.
 His research interests rest mainly in the study of attitudes, and attitude-behavior consistency.
 Currently he is pursuing two main lines of research.
 One area of research involves the impact of perceived minority or majority status on how consistently attitudes are applied to actual behavior.
 A second line of research explores spiteful behavior.
 Little research has been done in social psychology exploring the causes and implications of behavior that harms another even though it also harms oneself (spite).
 David is an active member of the Scientific Researcher Inventory (SRI) Project.

-Mei-Chuan Wang, Ph.D., Assistant Professor. (firstname.lastname@example.org) Dr. Wang’s background is in counseling psychology.
+Mei-Chuan Wang, Ph.D., Associate Professor. (firstname.lastname@example.org) Dr. Wang’s background is in counseling psychology.
 Her primary research interests focus on positive psychology.
 She is interested in how coping strategies, psychological well-being, reason for living, and self-efficacy prevent individuals from depression and committing suicide when facing adverse life situations.
 Her other research interests involve: intimate partner violence, body image, and education satisfaction among international students.